Mahendragiri (Odisha): History

 Mahendragiri is associated with the Ramayana as Mahendra Parvata (mountain).
 It is a 'Kula Parvata' along with Malaya, Sahyadri, Parijatra, Shuktiman, Vindhya and Malyavaan.
 In the Puranas and Ramayana It is said that Parashurama was meditating on Mahendragiri when Lord Rama broke the sacred bow of Shiva.

 Mahendragiri is situated in Gajapati district, Odisha.
 Legend says that it is the place where Lord Parashurama, a chiranjeevi stays eternally and performs tapasya.
 Parashurama is the sixth avatar of Vishnu in Hinduism and he is one of the Chiranjeevis (long - lived), who will appear at the end of the Kali yuga to be the guru of Vishnu's tenth and last avatar, Kalki.
 He carried a number of traits, which included aggression, warfare and valor; also, serenity, prudence and patience.
 He retired in the Mahendra Mountains, according to chapter 2.3.47 of the Bhagavata Purana.
 He is the only Vishnu avatar who never dies, never returns to abstract Vishnu and lives in meditative retirement.
 Further, he is the only Vishnu avatar that co-exists with other Vishnu avatars Rama and Krishna in some versions of the Ramayana and Mahabharata respectively.
 Temples, which are said to be built by the Pandavas are present.
 The main festival observed here is Shivaratri.

+Mythology

+There is clear mention in various scriptures regarding the abode of Lord Parashuram, the prominence of Mount Mahendra and the meeting of Lord Parashuram there.
+Important scriptural evidence related to this subject is given below from the texts like Shree Mahabharatam, Shreemad Valmikiyaramayana, Shreemad Bhagavatam and Shree Shiva Mahapuranam etc.